-New York, Dec.
-2.-With her hold New York, Dec.
-2.-With her hold lifed with what her commander is free o admit is contraband of war, and what is otherwise declared to be a cargo of guns, ammunition and ex-itosives, intended for the use of the ebels in Hayti, the two-masted schoon-ir Alice is moored in a Long Island marbor practically in readiness for a mart on her voyage, when her capital leems conditions propitious for sail-ng.
-Capt.
-James L. McPherson, ma-me soldier of fortune, who is said o have a record of several successful May Have to be Built Across Hudson, quette railroad.
-Sentence will be pass-ed tomorrow morning.
-The company plcaded guilty some time ago to 20 counts, covering 20 shipments, and was fined \$20,000.
-After the decision in the Standard Oil cases that each shipment did not constitute a count, but that each settlement should constitute a count, the com-pany made a motion for a new trial.
-The motion was denied, but as the company had six monthly settlements with the railroad company.
-Judge Knappen agreed to suspend the fine if the company would plead guilty to six counts.
-The company today asked for leniency on the ground that the amount of the shipments was small.
-Dist.
-Atty.
-Covell asked that the old fine stand, as the six counts cover the same ship-ments which the 20 counts covered.
-RHEUMATISM Cured by Dr. Williams' Pink Nothing better demonstrates that rheumatism is a disease of the bloed CHOKED TO DEATH than the fact that it is hereditary in CHOKED TO DEATH Is commonly said of babies who have died of the croup.
+CHOKED TO DEATH is commonly said of babies who have died of the croup.
 How unnecessary this is.
 No child ever had croup without having a cold or cough at the start.
 If you will stop the first symp-tom of the cough with Ballard's Horehound Syrup there is no danger whatever of croup.
-Sold by Z. C. M. I. Drug Store, 112 and 114 South Main.
-Street.
-B certain families.
-It may not develop until conditions of cold and dampness favor it because nature is always fighting to keep the body in health.
-When disease does get the upper hand and rheumatism is seated in the blood, a recutation is seated in the blood, a remedy that will revitalize and renew the blood is the simplest and best means of relief.
-A remarkable instance of the value of Dr. Williams' Pink Pills in this dis-case is shown by the cure they effected in the case of Mrs. O. E. Taylor, whose address is R. F. D. No. 6, Columbus Ohlo, who says: S. L. will leave Salt Lake one hour earlier effective Sunday, December 6th New time will be 10:45 p. m. instead of 11:45 FOURTH CLASS POSTMASTERS PUT IN CLASSIFIED SERVICE Washington, Dec.
-1.-All fourth-class postmasters in the states east of the Mississippi river and north of the Ohio mississippi neer that not the other of the river were today placed in the classi-fied service by an executive order of the president.
-Hereafter all the appointees to fourth-class postmasterships in those states must undergo civil service examinations.
+Sold by Z. C. M. T. Drug Store, 112 and 114 South Main Street.
+B CHOKED TO DEATH ONE HOUR EARLIER Salt Lake-Butte train No. 9 via O. S. L. will leave Salt Lake one hour carlier effective Sunday, December 6th time will be 10:45 p. m. instead of 11:45.
+FOURTH CLASS POSTMASTERS PUT IN CLASSIFIED SERVICE PUI IN CLASSIFIED SCRVICE Washington, Dec.
+1.-All fourth-class postmasters in the states east of the Mississippi river and north of the Ohlo river were today placed in the classi-fied service by an executive order of the president.
+Hereafter all the appointees to fourth-class postmasterships in those states must undergo civil ser-vice examinations.
 Postmasters now holding office will not need to take the examinations.
-Over 15,000 fourth-class postmasters Over 15,000 fourth-class postnasters are affected by the order.
-Another executive order of the presi-dent, signed at the same time, author-izes the postoffice department to fill vacancies in fourth-class postmaster-ships without civil service examination until the civil service commission shall certify to the department that it is able to hold examinations and make certi- ) hold examinations and make certito hold examinations and make certi-fications to such positions.
+Over 15,000 fourth-class postmasters are affected by the order.
+Another executive order of the presi-dent, signed at the same time, author-izes the postoffice department to fill vacancles in fourth-class postmaster-ships without civil service commission shall certify to the department that it is able to hold examinations and make certi-fications to such position.
 This was necessary because time is required before any postion can be filled by examination and certification from the commission.
 The action of the president has long been contem-plated, but up to now it has been with-held because of a difficulty in conduct-ing the examinations and securing a list of eligibles in consequence of the work that would be thrown on the civil service commission.
-The commission, however, has been broadening during the last few years and the members der was the beginning of a policy to eventually include all postoffices where the salary is less than \$1,000 in the classified service.
+The commission, however, has been broadening during a list of eligibles in consequence of the work that would be thrown on the civil service commission.
+The commission, however, has been broadening during a list of eligibles in consequence of the work that would be thrown on the civil service commission.
+The commission, however, has been broadening during a list of eligibles in consequence of the work that would be thrown on the civil service commission.
+The commission, however, has been broadening during the last few years and the members now claim they are fully capable of handling this class of work.
+The sec-tion included within the order has ex-perienced less difficulty in getting elig-ibles for the rural carrier service than elsewhere.
+It, however, was stated at perfenced less difficulty in getting only ibles for the rural carrier service than elsewhere.
+It, however, was stated at the department that the president's or-der was the beginning of a policy to eventually include all postoffices where the salary is less than \$1,000 in the classified service.
 SPEAKER CANNON.